Boxing Day traditionally lands on 26th December each year.

 On Boxing Day 2004, a massive 9.3 magnitude earthquake created a tsunami around the Indian Ocean, resulting in the deaths of over 300,000 people.
 Indonesia was the worst affected country, followed by Sri Lanka, India, and Thailand.
 It was the deadliest natural disaster in Boxing Day history.

 In Australia, New Zealand, Canada, and the UK, Boxing Day is the heaviest shopping day of the year.
 It’s even busier than Black Friday & Cyber Monday.

 Boxing Day is one of the British bank holidays recognized since 1871.

 There is no official reason as to why it is known as “Boxing Day.”

 On Boxing Day in the UK, the most popular online searches for shopping are sale items.

-National Candy Cane Day is celebrated 26th December every year in the United States.
+National Candy Cane Day is celebrated on December 26 every year in the United States.